jameelbaaz/test-01/README.md

+# Start

+npm run dev -- to start server with frontend concurrently

 # Robot Market

 This is an e-commerce site for you to buy robots.
 The homepage should display a list of robots for people to browse, where on the right side of the screen should display a cart that show a list of selected robots.

 Please read the instructions and FAQ below before begin.

 ## Features